 These violations do not usually mean that there was a problem with the water quality.
 If there had been, we would have notified you immediately.
-We missed collecting a sample (water quality is unknown), we reported the sample result after the due date, or we did not complete a report/notice by the required date.
+However, we either reported a sample result after the due date or did not complete a report/notice by the required date.